 For more information about Australian Government Schools please contact:

 New South Wales – Department of Education International

 Victoria – Victorian Government Schools International Student Program

 South Australia – Department for Education and Child Development

 Childcare is expensive and can be difficult to secure.
 You should start researching childcare options before you arrive.
 It is more difficult to find places for children under 24 months of age.
 Places for older children (3 – 5 years old) are easier to obtain.

 To learn about the availability and suitability of different childcare options, you need to approach childcare centres directly.
 Most childcare centres have long waiting lists, so you might want to register on several waiting lists.
 Some centres charge an application fee.
 We suggest that you visit the childcare centres that you are considering before making a final decision on your childcare arrangements.

 The Australian Child Care Index can assist you to find child care services in your area.

 If you become pregnant in Australia, please contact your Overseas Student Health Cover provider to confirm what services are covered and to arrange an upgrade to a family policy.
 Children born in Australia are only Australian citizens if at least one parent is an Australian citizen or permanent resident at the time of the child’s birth.

 Having a child may impact on your ability to complete your studies, therefore, you may need to change your Confirmation of Enrolment and extend your visa.
-Contact the International Student Support Team for further advice.
+Contact the Student Engagement Team for further advice.